SagarKumar04/Report-on-SOLID/Report.md

 ```

 #### Open-Closed Principle
-Classes used in codebase should be designed in such a way that adding extra feature can be achieved by extending the class and there’s no need to modify original class.
+Classes used in codebase should be designed in a way such that adding extra feature(s) can be achieved by extending the class and there’s no need to modify original class.

 *Example:*
 ```